WofWca/jumpcutter/README.md

 However I doubt that currently there are services that do specifically this.
 But there may be.

 Other than that, there are no known things concerning this.
+It doesn't interact with third parties or try to do other creepy stuff.

 ## Donate